bluepika2/Extended-Kalman-Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this project I am going to utilize a extended Kalman filter in C++.
+Provided simulated lidar and rader measurements detecting bicycle that travels arouond the vehicle, the Kalman filter tracks the bicycle's position and veloicty from estimating the state of a moving object of interest with noisy lidar and radar measurements.

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.
+[//]: # (Image References)

+[image1]: ./output_images/KalmanFilter_data.png "data"
+[image2]: ./output_images/ekf_flow.jpg "flow"
+[image3]: ./output_images/ekf_vs_kf.jpg "vs"

+## Explanation of data file

+Here is a screenshot of data file:

+![alt text][image1]

+Each row represents a sensor measurement where the first column tells if the measurement come from either radar or lidar.
+For a row containing radar data, the columns are: sensor_type, rho_measured, phi_measured, rhodot_measured, timestamp, x_groundtruth, y_groundtruth, vx_groundtruth, vy_groundtruth, yaw_groundtruth, yawrate_groundtruth.
+For a row containing lidar data, the columns are: sensor_type, x_measured, y_measured, timestamp, x_groundtruth, y_groundtruth, vx_groundtruth, vy_groundtruth, yaw_groundtruth, yawrate_groundtruth.
+Whereas radar has three measurements (rho, phi, rhodot), lidar has two measurements (x, y).
+I will use the measurement values and timestamp in your Kalman filter algorithm.
+Groundtruth, which represents the actual path the bicycle took, is for calculating root mean squared error.

+## Overview of a Kalman Filter: Initialize, Predict, Update
+Let's discuss the three main steps for programming a Kalman filter:

+1. initializing Kalman filter variables
+2. predicting where our object is going to be after a time step \Delta{t}Δt
+3. updating where our object is based on sensor measurements
+4. the prediction and update steps repeat themselves in a loop.

+To measure how well our Kalman filter performs, we will then calculate root mean squared error comparing the Kalman filter results with the provided ground truth.
+Here is flow of how the extended Kalman filter works:

+![alt text][image2]

+As shown above, extended Kalman filter will be utilized only for radar measurement.
+Other than that, normal Kalman filter will be leveraged.

+Extended Kalman filter vs Kalman filter:

+![alt text][image3]

+## Files in `src` folder

+`main.cpp` - communicates with the Term 2 Simulator receiving data measurements, calls a function to run the Kalman filter, calls a function to calculate RMSE
+`FusionEKF.cpp` - initializes the filter, calls the predict function, calls the update function `kalman_filter.cpp`- defines the predict function, the update function for lidar, and the update function for radar `tools.cpp`- function to calculate RMSE and the Jacobian matrix

+## How the Files Relate to Each Other
+Here is a brief overview of running the code files:

+`Main.cpp` reads in the data and sends a sensor measurement to `FusionEKF.cpp` `FusionEKF.cpp` takes the sensor data and initializes variables and updates variables.
+The Kalman filter equations are not in this file. `FusionEKF.cpp` has a variable called `ekf_`, which is an instance of a `KalmanFilter` class.
+The `ekf_` will hold the matrix and vector values.
+I will also use the `ekf_` instance to call the predict and update equations.
+The `KalmanFilter` class is defined in `kalman_filter.cpp` and `kalman_filter.h`.

+These three steps (initialize, predict, update) plus calculating RMSE encapsulate the entire extended Kalman filter project.
-Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.
+The main program can be built and run by doing the following from the project top directory.

 1. mkdir build
 2. cd build